ruivapps/MockSSH/README.md

 MockSSH
 =======

-Mock an SSH server and all commands it supports.
+Fork of "Mock an SSH server and all commands it supports."

+Difference:

+1) add support for exec\_command
+2) add support for PIPE command, for example "ls -l | grep xyz"

 Purpose